-The OMNI Hip System K1 Hip Stem is intended for use as the femoral component of a primary or revision total hip replacement when used with the OMNI Interface Acetabular System.
-The OMNI Interface Acetabular System articulates with the OMNI Modular Femoral Head (Cobalt Chromium or Ceramic).
-The femoral hip stem is intended for uncemented fixation and single use implantation.
-These prostheses may be used for hip arthroplasty to treat the following conditions, as appropriate:
+The OMNI Hip system Ceramic Femoral Heads are intended for use in combination with the OMNI Hip System Stems as the femoral component in total hip replacement procedures.
+This ceramic head is intended to articulate with the OMNI Interface Acetabular System or bipolar component.
+This prosthesis is intended for single use implantation, and may be used for the following conditions, as appropriate:

-- Non-inflammatory degenerative joint disease, including osteoarthritis and avascular necrosis; - Rheumatoid arthritis; - Correction of functional deformity; - Congenital dislocation; - Revision procedures where other treatments or devices have failed: - Femoral neck and trochanteric fractures of the proximal femur.
+- Non-inflammatory degenerative joint disease, including osteoarthritis and avascular necrosis; - Rheumatoid arthritis: - Correction of functional deformity; - Congenital dislocation: - Revision procedures where other treatments or devices have failed; - Femoral neck and trochanteric fractures of the proximal femur.